Good News! Sean Spicer CHANGES THE LOCKS on THESE Lying, Fake Journalists! | John Hawkins' Right Wing News

 The decision to restrict access from certain members of the press comes just hours after President Donald Trump railed against perceived unfair media coverage at the Conservative Political Action Conference (CPAC).
 At that event, he qualified that he believes “fake news” is the enemy of the American people and not the entire press.

 We want truth?
-We want an presidential administration that is honest and open?
-Then we must cut out the middle men that are twisting stories and get the story straight the first time.
+We want a presidential administration that is honest and open?
+Then we must cut out the middlemen that are twisting stories and get the story straight the first time.
 I support President Trump’s twitter account and the way they are dealing with ‘fake news outlets’ …. they were not kidding when they said drain the swamp.

 This is how you do it.